Differences Between Finance and Consulting

 Generalist

-Finance is for specialists, for professionals/students who love to play with numbers, think logically, base their decisions on reasoning and mostly get busy in increasing their knowledge in finance.
+Finance is for specialists, for professionals/students who love to play with numbers, think logically, base their decisions on reasoning and mostly get busy increasing their knowledge in finance.
 On the other hand, the consultant has to do multiple things.
 They can’t only get around with finance knowledge.
-They need to understand business, administration, marketing, analysis, presentation, customer service and many more.
+They need to understand business, administration, marketing, analysis, presentation, customer service, and many more.
 So they’re a jack of all trades and mostly a master of none.

 Comparative Table